 - The button will change to a INSTALL button and click on it.

-- After successful installation the button will show as OPEN.
-Click on it to open the app.
+- After successful installation, the button will finally show as OPEN.
+Click on it to open the installed app.

-So you need to do few clicks for installing apps from App Store.
-This may look lengthy process but safe processes to avoid accidental clicks.
+So, you need to do few clicks for installing apps from App Store.
+This may look lengthy process but safe to avoid accidental clicks.

-You may not get all apps from app store, especially for specific needs.
-Generally third party websites offer DMG files that can be simply installed on your Mac.
-When you double click on these are disk image file, it extract .app application on your Mac.
+You may not get all apps from App Store, especially for specific needs.
+Generally, third-party websites offer DMG files that can be installed on your Mac.
+Simply, double click on the downloaded disk image file and extract the .app application on your Mac.
 Let us take an example to explain this process.
 Go to Chrome Canary page and let us install Google Chrome Canary version.
 You can do this for normal Chrome version, since we already have that, we explain here with canary version.
-Click on the ‘Download Chrome Canary’ button and download ‘googlechrome.dmg’ file in your ‘Downloads’ folder.
+Click on the “Download Chrome Canary” button and download “googlechrome.dmg” file in your “Downloads” folder.

-Double click on the .dmg file to extract the file.
+Double click on the .dmg file to extract its content.